-Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria.
+Applications that meet basic minimum requirements will be evaluated by peer reviewers using the following review criteria:

 - 1. Statement of the Problem/Description of the Issue (20%) - 2.
 Project Design and Implementation Plan (40%) - 3.
 Capabilities and Competencies (20%) - 4.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
 Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
-(10%)

-6. Other: Time-Task Plan, Logic Model (5%)
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.5 (10%) - 6.
+Other: MOUs, Letters of Commitment, and Subcontracts/Subgrants.
+(5%)